Lothiraldan/saltpad/README.rst

 Install salt-api
 ----------------

-The Salt-Api project has been merged into SaltStack in release 2014.7.0 but this merge seems to have introduced some changes in the API and so SaltPad is not compatible with SaltStack 2014.7.0 (yet!).
-Please use the release 2014.1.Z and install salt-api separately using pip:
+The Salt-Api project has been merged into SaltStack in release 2014.7.0, so you can use the salt-api with SaltStack 2014.7.0 release or install salt-api with previous releases, you can install it using pip:

 .. code:: bash